amineelmaazouz/Trainee-Equity-finance/README.md

-# JPX — Securities to Be Deliste
+# JPX — Securities to Be Delisted

 Jupyter-based report listing all securities scheduled to be delisted from the Japan Exchange Group (JPX).